 Mechanical engineers working in transmission field would often have to decide upon kind of gears they have to use.
 Although this task has become a matter of selection of gear based on standards, it is also important to know what goes behind this.
 In this video tutorial you will learn how to design a pair of spur gears for mechanical strength, surface resistance and fluctuating load.

-The video lecture is described below in detail
+The video lecture is described below in details

 1.Enough mechanical strength to withstand force transmitted